 As we become more aware of the qualities of thoughts and how they affect our development and life experiences, more will be known.
 However, once you have become familiar with the patterns on this list, you can use this knowledge to change your thinking.

-In order to give you a framework to begin looking at thoughts and beliefs in a systematic way, we can use the chart on the following page to identify (the first three columns) and then challenge that thought or belief if we want to by using the fourth column.
+In order to give you a framework to begin looking at thoughts and beliefs in a systematic way, we can use the chart above.

 Challenging Cognitive Distortions